CloudFix: Automated Policy Repair for Cloud Access Control Policies Using Large Language Models: Related Work

 \section{Related Work}

 ~ \textbf{Access Control Policy Repair}: Significant research has been conducted towards verifying and maintaining correct access control policies~\cite{10.5555/3161326,DetecingResolvingPolicyMisconfig,10.1145/1978942.1979243,KERN2022103301,Jayaraman2014AutomatedAA,Son2013FixMU,UsabilityChallengesAccessControl,UsabilityConsiderationsAccessControl,EffectsPolicyConflictResoution}.
 Numerous access control policy repair techniques based on formal methods have been proposed to fix policies to adhere to the principle of least permissiveness.
-Prior work by \cite {xu2016towards} introduces a fault localization and mutation-based policy repair method to debug and XACML access control policies.
-D’Antoni et al.~\cite{d2024automatically} proposed a synthesis-based framework to automatically reduce permissiveness in (AWS) IAM policies by leveraging access logs.
-Similarly, \cite{peng2017towards} introduced fault localization and mutation-based policy repair techniques to produce a list of suspicious elements in XACML policies by correlating the test results and the test coverage information.
+Prior work by~\cite{xu2016towards} introduces a fault localization and mutation-based policy repair method to debug XACML access control policies.
+D'Antoni et al.~\cite{d2024automatically} proposed a synthesis-based framework to automatically reduce permissiveness in (AWS) IAM policies by leveraging access logs.
+Similarly,~\cite{peng2017towards} introduced fault localization and mutation-based policy repair techniques to produce a list of suspicious elements in XACML policies by correlating the test results and the test coverage information.
 They used mutation-based policy repair searches for fixes by mutating suspicious policy elements with predefined mutation operators.
-Eiers et al. \cite{eiers2023quantitative} proposed a quantitative symbolic analysis framework to automatically repair overly permissive cloud access control policies.
+Eiers et al.~\cite{eiers2023quantitative} proposed a quantitative symbolic analysis framework to automatically repair overly permissive cloud access control policies.
 They encoded policy semantics as SMT formulas and used model counting to quantify and iteratively reduce the permissiveness of access control policies.
 However, their approach cannot repair semantically faulty policies.
+Additionally, traditional symbolic repair tools, such as those by~\cite{D'Antoni2024} and~\cite{eiers2022quantifying}, are limited to specific, hard-coded repair patterns and will not generalize to semantically complex policies.
+Conversely, our approach leverages the pattern recognition capabilities of LLMs to understand the semantic relationship among large and high-dimensional policies and requests to synthesize complex repairs beyond simple mutations.